amitshekhariitbhu/android-interview-questions/README.md

 ## We will be adding answers to the more questions on our [Mindorks website](https://mindorks.com).

+## Prepared and maintained by [Amit Shekhar](https://github.com/amitshekhariitbhu) who is having experience of taking interviews of many Android developers and cracking interviews of top companies.

 ## Contents
  * [Data Structures And Algorithms](#data-structures-and-algorithms)
  * [Core Java](#core-java)